jcgonzalez25/new_portfolio/src/content/featured/CompanySystem/index.md

 show: 'true'
 ---

-A web app for visualizing company's inventory system as well checking customer data.
-Needs were upon request.
-Fake acount created login as admin, and password admin, to see fake data of how the system works.
-Has many feature relative to the company's needs.
-Ive created a fake admin accout to view what the admin panel looks like.
-Use admin as the both password and user.
+A web app for visualizing company's data and communicating between employees.
+Has many feature's relative to the company's needs.
+I've created a fake admin accout to view what the admin panel looks like.
+Enter 'admin' as both password and user.